Skip to main content

 The domain type definition has a single relation called member that only allows direct relationships.

-The folder and document type definitions each have five relations: parent_folder, owner, editor, viewer and can_share.
+The folder and document type definitions each have five relations: parent_folder, owner, writer, viewer and can_share.

-[<string, <string>, ...], when used at the beginning of a relation definition allows direct relationships from the objects of these specified types.
-The strings can be of three formats:
+When used at the beginning of a relation definition, [<string, <string>, ...] allows direct relationships by the objects of these specified types.
+The strings can be in one of three formats:

-• <type>: indicating that tuples relating objects of those types as users can be written (e.g. group:marketing can be related if group is in the type restrictions)
+• <type>: indicates that tuples relating objects of those types as users can be written.
+For example, group:marketing can be related if group is in the type restrictions.

-• <type:*>: indicating that a tuple relating all objects of that type can be written (e.g. user:* can be added if user:* is in the type restrictions)
+• <type:*>: indicates that a tuple relating all objects of that type can be written.
+For example, user:* can be added if user:* is in the type restrictions.

-• <type>#<relation>: indicating that tuples with sets of users that are related to an object of that type by that particular relation (e.g. group:marketing#member can be added if group#member is in the type restrictions)
+• <type>#<relation>: indicates tuples with sets of users related to an object of that type by that particular relation.
+For example, group:marketing#member can be added if group#member is in the type restrictions.

-If the direct relationship type restrictions are missing, then no tuple can be written relating other objects as this particular relation with objects of this type (direct relationships are disallowed).
+If no direct relationship type restrictions are specified, direct relationships are disallowed and tuples cannot be written relating other objects of this particular relation with objects of this type.

 info